maximiliankolb/bbs-esports/PITCHME.md

 ---
 ## my all time favorite clips
 ---
-* n0things clutch on overpass vs navi
+* n0things clutch on overpass
 * happys deagle ace on inferno
-* xyp9s 1hp 1v3 clutch
+* xyp9s 1hp 1v3 clutch on overpass
+* snaxs 1v4 pistol clutch on cobble
 ---
 thank you
 ---